-In the competitive world of car audio, most enthusiasts immediately envision walls of high-powered amplifiers and boxes of ridiculously oversized subwoofers that require a small town power substation to run.
 And while these aspects of car audio – especially in soundoff competition circles – definitely bring the “cool factor” to the circuit, there’s another element that is often overlooked, but is just as important when considering sound quality: Component speakers.

-Perhaps one of the most often-asked questions we hear is, “What are component car speakers?” – and in this article we’re going to tell you all about them.
+Perhaps some of the most often-asked questions we hear is, What are component car speakers?
+“Are they the best car speakers?”
+Well, in this article we’re going to tell you all about them and what fits.

 A component car speaker is a car audio speaker essentially matched for optimal sound quality.
 Offered by all high-end auto sound manufacturers, component speakers typically include a pair of tweeters (for high frequencies) and mid-bass drivers (to reproduce midrange frequencies) that are matched with a crossover that limits the frequency range each speaker can accurately reproduce, a tactic aimed at limiting harmful distortion and other unpleasant elements.

-What are the Parts of Component Speakers?
+What Are The Parts of Component Speakers?

 As we hinted at above, component speakers are comprised of tweeters, (mid) woofers and crossovers, and if you are shopping for a set in order to complete an installation, it’s important to know what each of these do.